Employer of Record

 Regional Considerations

-Belgium’s labor market access is regionally governed, meaning that different regions have distinct regulations, immigration salary thresholds, and procedural requirements.
-It’s essential to confirm the specific conditions applicable to each individual case based on the region of employment.
+Belgium’s labour market access is regionally governed, meaning that different regions have distinct regulations, salary thresholds, and procedural requirements.
+It is essential to confirm the specific conditions applicable to each individual case based on the region of employment.

 EOR Solutions in Belgium